Dmitry-Perexozhev/Task-Manager/README.md

 DATABASE_URL=postgresql://postgres:password@db:5432/postgres
 SECRET_KEY={your secret key}
 ```
-If you choose to use SQLite DBMS, do not add DATABASE_URL variable.
+If you choose to use SQLite DBMS, do not add DATABASE_URL variable.<br />

 4) Install the required dependencies using Poetry and make a migration.
 PostgreSQL must be running:
 ```
 make build